Updated 31 October, 2025

 What about readers who want to read for free?

-The original post I wrote on social media was inspired by a person who pestered me for a week or more, demanding that if I wasn’t going to put my eBooks into Kindle Unlimited that I provide her with free copies instead.
+As I said above, the original post I wrote on social media was inspired by a person who pestered me for a week or more, demanding that if I wasn’t going to put my eBooks into Kindle Unlimited so she could access them for free that I provide her with free copies instead.

 I run a publishing business, exactly like traditional publishers do.
 I have overheads, I pay myself a very modest salary and any profit from my books goes directly back into the business for editing, cover design, maintaining this website and contracting experts for ad hoc work, etc.

-It’s that easy, and it’s a fairer system.
-Plus we need to support libraries before they’re gone forever!
+It’s that easy, and it’s a fairer system – plus, we need to support libraries before they’re gone forever!

 Final thoughts about why I don’t publish my books in Kindle Unlimited

-As a business owner, any system whereby I’d have to forego other sales options and incur the risk of that retailer changing their terms of trading without warning (it has happened with Kindle Unlimited, and will continue to do so) is a huge no-no for me.
+As a business owner, any system whereby I’d have to forego other sales options and incur the risk of that retailer changing their terms of trading without warning (it has happened with Kindle Unlimited and will continue to do so) is a huge no-no for me.

 And like I’ve said above, I really like chatting with readers from all around the world, so I hope you'll agree that Kindle Unlimited, for me, isn't a good idea.